Small is big for Japanese automakers eyeing Indonesia and India

 While few Japanese carmakers have tried to popularize microcars outside of Japan, there are exceptions.

-Honda believes its advanced microcar technology and the favourable marketing conditions in India and Indonesia mean that the time is right to export the kei concept.
+Honda believes its advanced microcar technology and the favorable marketing conditions in India and Indonesia mean that the time is right to export the kei concept.

 Joost Geginat, an autos market expert with Roland Berger consultancy in Singapore, predicts Japanese companies will invest a total $1.8 billion to produce kei-concept cars in Indonesia.